FactoryBoy/factory_boy/docs/recipes.rst

     >>> u.get_profile().title
     u"Lord"

-Such behaviour can be extended to other situations where a signal interferes with factory_boy related factories.
+Such behavior can be extended to other situations where a signal interferes with factory_boy related factories.

 Any factories that call these classes with :class:`~factory.SubFactory` will also need to be decorated in the same manner.